adriansinger87/adriansinger87.github.io/2_about.md

 #### My Balance

-I spend my free time mostly with my two kids, my girlfrient and my friends.
+I spend my free time mostly with my two kids, my girlfriend and my friends.
-I also run a private webserver with some pages and services. - So a I'm clearly a bit of a geek.
+I also run a private webserver with some pages and services. - So I'm clearly a bit of a geek.

 <table class="striped">
     <tr>